-The Childcare/Early Childhood Education Program offers students the choice of a major focusing on infants and toddlers from birth to age three (ECI Major) or preschool to 2nd grade, children ages 3 to 8 (ECP Major).
+The Childcare/Early Childhood Education Program offers you the choice of a major focusing on infants and toddlers from birth to age three (ECI Major) or preschool to 2nd grade, children ages 3 to 8 (ECP Major).

 The Childhood Education Program will give you a solid foundation in the liberal arts and sciences, as well as several educational foundation courses.
 These courses provide beginning preparation for later studies at a senior college with the ultimate goal of obtaining initial New York State certification for elementary school teachers (first through sixth grades).

 Students who are fluent in Spanish, Mandarin, or Haitian Creole are encouraged to consider the Bilingual Childhood Education (EDB) major.

 The Secondary Education Program provides you with a solid foundation in the liberal arts and sciences, as well as educational foundations and subject concentration courses.
-The Secondary Education Program offers students the choice of a major focusing in five teaching subject areas:
+The Secondary Education Program gives you the choice of a major focusing in five teaching subject areas: